 Misalignment between the values of computational model developers and those of the population groups affected by decisions based on their models presents significant ethical risks [11,16].
 The value judgments of CHEM developers influence the assumptions, selection of model features and standards for evidence that shape the model development process [17].
 These value judgments are rarely made explicit, omissions that may lead to socially unacceptable policy recommendations [16].
 Ideally, it should be straightforward for CHEMs to be modified to reflect alternative value judgments.
 However, such adaptability depends in part on the approach taken to computational model implementation (see Table 1).

-Computational modellers have duties both to take sufficient care that a computational model is adequate for the explicit purpose for which it was developed and to provide potential third-party users with the means of assessing its adequacy for their proposed purposes [9,14,18,19].
+Computational modellers have duties both to take sufficient care that a computational model is fit for the purpose for which it was developed and to provide potential third-party users with the means of assessing its adequacy for their proposed purposes [9,14,18,19].
 However, it is common for health economic models to have serious methodological flaws [20,21]; insufficient validation [22–24], poor reproducibility [25–27]; and undeclared errors [28].
 Appropriate computational implementation choices can help address many of these shortcomings, for example by automating quality assurance checks and facilitating manual reviews by third parties.

 A health economic model will have limited public benefit if it not much used, if it is mis-used or when its acceptability and adequacy rapidly decay.
 Reuse of CHEMs as components of other models can potentially make model development more efficient [29,30].
 However, health economic models face challenges related to transferability across jurisdictions [30] that create barriers to reuse.
 Without ongoing maintenance, a CHEM risks becoming less reliable with time [30] and is at risk of being deployed for purposes for which it is poorly suited [12].
 Currently, health economic models are rarely implemented computationally in a manner that facilitates routine updates [31], thus limiting the temporal window within which a CHEM can be validly applied.